bosbec/mobileresponseDocs/createJwtSigning.md

 ## Best practices and tips

 * Build and validate the payload before signing so the resulting token contains only the claims you intend to send.
+* Keep the payload focused on the minimum claims the target system actually requires.
+Smaller claim sets are easier to review and reduce unnecessary data sharing.
 * Store private keys securely and inject them from controlled workflow sources rather than hardcoding them broadly in multiple jobs.
+* Prefer keeping the private key in account-level secret storage or an equally controlled source, and reference it from the workflow only when the token is being built.
+* Use destination names that make the token lifecycle obvious, especially when the JWT is short-lived and immediately consumed by a later HTTP request.
 * Use a clear destination name so later HTTP or API jobs can reference the signed token without ambiguity.

 ## Related jobs